tychen-SJTU/MECD-Benchmark/README.md

 Full causal relation diagram annotations of the test set can be found at `captions/test_complete.json`, an additional attribute 'all_relation' is introduced to conduct complete causal graph reasoning which is evaluated by the 'Average_Structural_Hamming_Distance (Ave SHD)' metric.

-An annotation example ( Annotation display version can be viewed at [HunggingFace](https://huggingface.co/datasets/tychen-sjtu/MECD):
+An annotation example (Annotation display version can also be viewed at [HunggingFace](https://huggingface.co/datasets/tychen-sjtu/MECD)):

 <img src="annotation.png" alt="Image" style="width:80%;">